 It makes for great headlines to say that the FCA is reversing the little-loved MiFID2 research rules.
-Certainly, it's a net positive for the asset management industry for the FCA to reintroduce the option of allowing bundled payments for research.
-It removes a competitive disadvantage for UK firms, and allows global groups (and particularly USheadquartered alternative firms) to apply a more consistent research-purchase model.
+Certainly, it's a net positive for the asset management industry for the FCA to reintroduce the option of allowing joint payments for research.
+It removes a competitive disadvantage for UK firms, and allows global groups (and particularly US-headquartered alternative firms) to apply a more consistent research-purchase model.

-However, more than half a decade after MiFID2 came into force, firms may be excused for feeling that these proposals are too little, too late.
-While the proposals do at face value reinstate bundled research, there are prescriptive conditions associated with the use of the model.
-Although the FCA professes that the bundled model will be operationally easier than RPAs, there doesn't appear to be a huge substantive difference in the operational requirements.
+However, more than half a decade after MiFID2 came into force, firms may be excused for feeling that these changes are too little, too late.
+While the changes do at face value reinstate joint research, there are prescriptive conditions associated with the use of the model.
+Some requirements have been softened in the final rules, for example, there is no longer a requirement to have a separate written agreement with research providers - you need arrangements in place and can use existing terms of business.
+Also, firms no longer have to benchmark against relevant comparators, it is included only as an example of how to ensure costs are reasonable.
+Firms no longer have to disclose their most significant research providers, just the types of research providers that are used.
+However, although the FCA professes that the joint model will be operationally easier than RPAs, there doesn't appear to be a huge substantive difference in the operational requirements.